+Subsidiaries

-- (a) Subsidiaries - (i) Consolidation
+(i) Consolidation

-Subsidiaries are all entities (including structured entities) over which the Group has control.
-The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
-Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
+The financial statements of the Group comprise the financial statements of the Company and its subsidiaries.
+Subsidiaries are all entities (including structured entities) over which the Group has power and the Group is able to use such power to affect its exposure, or rights, to variable returns from its involvement with the entity.
+Subsidiaries are consolidated from the date on which control is transferred to the Group.
 They are deconsolidated from the date that control ceases.